JoshuaRosado/JoshuaRosado/README.md

 * 🧠 I’m currently learning iOS Development with SwiftUI.
 </div>
   <div align="center">
-* 💻 I am currently working on a fitness app named KazokuFit .
+* 💻 I am currently working on a project called BucketList.
   </div>
 <div align="center">
   * 👥 I’m looking to collaborate on Projects as a iOS Developer